manew-c/manew-c/README.md

 ==============================================================================================================================================

 I've been learning Python and SQL
-Database Postgres, MS Excel, Google spreadsheet, Tableau
+Database Postgresql, MS Excel, Google spreadsheet and Tableau

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [manassananchantaratin@gmail.com](mailto:manassananchantaratin@gmail.com)